medical professionals

 When you are applying for a mortgage, you may qualify for a physician loan.
 The difference between a physician loan and a standard 30-year term mortgage is that you can avoid PMI (private mortgage insurance) with little to no down payment.
 To avoid PMI with a term mortgage, your down payment will typically be 20% of the home purchase price.

-The physician loan is a no brainer to avoid PMI and have flexible terms in your mortgage.
+The physician loan is a no-brainer to avoid PMI and to get flexible terms on your mortgage.
 Don’t allow the allure of the little to no down payment lure you into overspending on your home.
-This is a tricky loan because it quickly can lead to a situation where you are overburdened with debt.
+This is a tricky loan because it can quickly leave you overburdened with debt.
 Use the physician loan as your lending vehicle to purchase a home within your means with good terms, not to push the envelope on a house just outside your means.

 Protecting your future self as a medical professional

 Disability insurance is the bridge to traverse the murky possibility of the unexpected.
 As a medical professional, you must have ‘own occupation’ disability insurance.
 The term ‘own occupation’ means the insurance coverage is designed to be used in cases when you are injured in such a way that you cannot perform your own occupation.
-The insurance helps to bridge the gap in your income you would have been receiving since you cannot perform to the same ability.
+The insurance helps bridge the income gap you would have been receiving, as you cannot perform at the same level.

 The details matter

-Medical professionals have a very specific set of financial concerns because of the complexities in their financial lives.
-Dedicating yourself to such a demanding career requires you to navigate at times massive student loan debt, wisely allocating a high income, and protecting your family financially.
+Medical professionals have a very specific set of financial concerns due to the complexities of their financial lives.
+Dedicating yourself to such a demanding career requires you to navigate at times massive student loan debt, wisely allocate a high income, and protect your family financially.
 These challenges require planning and a thorough evaluation of your options.

 If you know a medical professional who could use a second set of eyes on their financial planning, please encourage them to reach out to us on our Contact page to start a conversation.